Maxence Lacroix: International career

 Lacroix is a youth international for France, and represented the France U17s at the 2017 UEFA European Under-17 Championship and 2017 FIFA U-17 World Cup.

+On 22 March 2026, Lacroix received his first call-up to the senior France national team, for friendlies against Brazil and Colombia.

+On 14 May 2026, Lacroix was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

-Lacroix was born in Villeneuve-Saint-Georges, and his father is a nurse and his mother a doctor.
+Lacroix was born in Villeneuve-Saint-Georges, Val-de-Marne, and grew up in Ajat, Dordogne.
+His father is a nurse and his mother a doctor.
 He is of Guadeloupean and Malagasy descent through his father and mother.
+He is a devout Christian.